Kindhu-Analytics/Initial-Repository/README.md

-👋 Hey, I’m Kindhujan Mahendiran (aka Ghost)
+👋 Hey, I’m Kindhujan Mahendiran

 I'm a logistics professional transitioning into the world of data, systems, and product leadership.
 I use SQL, dashboards, and Scrum principles to solve real-world problems and design smarter systems.